thorlindberg/thesis/README.md

-### Mapping Distributed Software Architectures for Plaintext and Binary Object Serialisation Formats
+### Mapping Software Architectures for Plaintext and Binary Object Serialisation

 ----------